Revisiting the Optimal PMU Placement Problem in Multi-Machine Power Networks: Introduction and Paper Contributions

+Previous studies have focused on the OPP while typically considering steady-state estimation (SSE).
+The study in~\cite{Li2013} proposes an information gain approach that is able to model state uncertainties.
+The proposed NP-hard problem is solved using a greedy algorithm that achieves an approximate solution.
+On a similar note,~\cite{Kumar2018} utilizes a reliability based observability criterion to rank PMU locations.
+In~\cite{Shi2020}, PMU placement is based on the minimization of mean-squared error between measurement output and grid states.
+In~\cite{RezaeianKoochi2020}, a binary linear optimization program is proposed; it solves the OPP while maintaining full observability and assuring backup protection.
+Interested readers are referred to~\cite{Manousakis2012, Nazari-Heris2015} for a comprehensive survey of the different approaches that deal with OPP under topological observability for power systems.

+We note that the OPP frameworks posed in the aforementioned brief survey are based on topological observability that does not necessarily imply numerical observability~\cite{Sodhi2010,Ghosh2022}.
+Recently, a two-stage OPP approach has been developed to ensure the numerical observability of the optimal PMU placement obtained from a topological approach; it is based on a rank condition that is qualitative~\cite{Ghosh2022}.
+Such methods that are based on steady-state operating conditions can be unsuitable for power systems that exhibit considerable dynamic changes~\cite{AliAbooshahab2021}.
+That being said, SSE based sensor placement under a topological observability framework tends to neglect important dynamic parameters, such as system inertia and fluctuating/uncertain load injections~\cite{Qi2015,Korres2003,Sodhi2010,Ghosh2022}.

-A primary step in developing an OPP program is quantifying the observability of the dynamic system.
+With that in mind, we focus on formulating the OPP from a numerical observability-theoretic perspective.
+Meaning that the placement problem is posed so that the system is observable and therefore, control and stability predictions under DSE are achievable~\cite{Balas1999}.
+A primary step in developing an observability-based OPP framework is to quantify the observability of the dynamic system.
 This quantification for nonlinear networks can be approached under several formulations.
-One approach is substituting the nonlinearities by first order linear approximations~\cite{Rouhani2017, Vinod2022a}.
-This approach yields inaccurate observability-based analysis under uncertainties that change the operating conditions for which the linearized dynamics are valid.
+One approach is substituting the nonlinearities with first order linear approximations~\cite{Rouhani2017, Vinod2022a}.
+This approach yields inaccurate observability-based analyses under uncertainties that change the operating conditions for which the linearized dynamics are valid.
 Other prevalent approaches include the use of Lie derivatives and differential embedding to construct the observability matrix~\cite{Letellier2005,Whalen2015}.
-However, such formulations do not guarantee optimal sensor selection for network observability~\cite{Haber2018}.
+However, such formulations do not guarantee optimal sensor selection for network observability, since they yield measures of observability that are qualitative in nature~\cite{Krener2009,Haber2018}.
 Furthermore, quantifying observability in nonlinear networks can be based on the empirical observability Gramian~\cite{lall1999empirical,Hahn2002,Krener2009}.
-The positive semi-definite matrix structure of the empirical observability Gramian which relates energy notions of controllability and observability quantitative metrics---trace, determinant, rank, etc.---allows for sensor selection~\cite{Summers2016}.
+The positive semidefinite matrix structure of the empirical observability Gramian, which relates energy notions of controllability and observability quantitative metrics---the trace, determinant, and rank---allows for sensor selection~\cite{Summers2016}.